How to Charge a Deep Cycle Battery Properly

 - Plug in the charger.
 Turn it on.

-- If using a smart charger, you can “set it and forget it”.
+- Using a smart charger, you can “set it and forget it”.
 It will stop charging on its own.
-It’s easy to check the charge status of your phone on an Ionic lithium charger because it has Bluetooth.
+It's easy to check the charge status of your phone on an Ionic lithium charger because it has Bluetooth.
 Most lead acid chargers require setting a timer and disconnecting the charger when the battery is charged.

 - To disconnect, unplug the charger.
 Remove the black cable, then the red one.